WojtekPugowski/TemplateComponent-ArticleList/README.md

 When I click the "Hide Image" button
 Then the article image should be hidden
 And the button label should change to "Show Image"
-4. Create / Edit Article
+4. Create / Edit ArticleModel
-   Feature: Create or Edit an Article
+   Feature: Create or Edit an ArticleModel

 Scenario: Show form to create a new article
 Given I am on the main page